 Imagine this process as a clock.
 Everyone is at a different stage of their journey but each stage follows a predictable pattern.
 There’s the call to adventure, when an opportunity suddenly presents itself.
 After accepting the opportunity a magical mentor will arrive.
 Either as an inner mentor or an outer one, someone who will guide the hero, offer protection and reassurance, and share wisdom intended to help the hero navigate the challenging journey ahead.

 Consciously crossing the threshold into the unknown marks the hero’s willingness to undergo metamorphosis.
 This stage contains an element of mysticism as synchronicities tend to pop up and new people enter the fray.
 At this stage the honeymoon period is over and the hero’s initiation has begun.
-The new people you encounter may be allies or enemies who hinder your progress but yet again intuition will guide you through.
+The new people you encounter may be allies or enemies who hinder your progress but intuition will be your guide.

 One develops their intuition by relying on it while minimising outside noise and cultivating an information diet.
 In the age of social media and instant gratification it’s easy to get distracted by the onslaught of information constantly battling for our attention.
 Avoid overstimulating your mind with information and opinions that didn’t develop from your own critical thinking.